AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/configure-connector.md

 >
 >Using the out-of-the-box Microsoft Translator in AEM does not require additional setup and works as-is without additional connector configuration.
 >
->If you choose to use the Microsoft Translator connector for testing purposes, you do not need to carry out the steps in the next two sections, but are advised to read them so that you are familiar for when you need to connect your preferred connector.
+>If you choose to use the Microsoft Translator connector for testing purposes, you do not need to carry out the steps in the next two sections: [Creating a Translation Integration Configuration](#create-config) and [Associate the Configuration with Your Content.](#associate) However you are advised to read them so that you are familiar for when you need to connect your preferred connector.
 >
->The trial license of the Microsoft Translator connector is not intended for production purposes and if you decide to license it, you will need to follow the next steps detailed in the [Additional Resources](#additional-resources) section at the end of this document in order to configure that license.
+>The trial license of the Microsoft Translator connector is not intended for production purposes and if you decide to license it, you will need to follow the steps detailed in the [Additional Resources](#additional-resources) section at the end of this document in order to configure that license.

 ## Creating a Translation Integration Configuration {#create-config}